Creative Responses to Conflict

 It was premiered in a semi-staged version at Liverpool Philharmonic Hall on 7 March 2012, where the 14-piece orchestra was the Royal Liverpool Philharmonic’s Ensemble 10/10; a second performance was given with a student orchestra at the RNCM on 9 March 2012 as part of the New Music North West Festival.

-Anya17 was also performed in Romania in October 2013 and Germany (November 2013-February 2014).
+Anya17 was also performed in Romania in October 2013, Germany (Meiningen Opera, November 2013-February 2014), San Francisco (Opera Parallele, June 2014) and Los Angeles (Angles Vocal Art, July 2016).
 In Romania it was the concluding event to the Third International Symposium on Human Trafficking held in Arad.
 It was performed at the Fiharmonica Banatul in Timisoara by a joint UK-Romanian cast which included the RNCM’s Andrea Tweedale, Amy Webber and Thomas Hopkinson.

 Another outcome of the staging of Anya17 was an invitation from the Ministry of Internal Affairs in conjunction with The UK-Romania Friendship Foundation to take the opera around Romania and also to repeat their successful International Human Trafficking Symposium.